MicrosoftDocs/learn/learn-pr/azure/azure-netapp-files-sap-hana/includes/2-what-is-azure-netapp-files.md

 ## Application volume groups

 Azure NetApp Files offers application volume groups designed effectively facilitate SAP HANA workloads on Azure NetApp Files.
-Application volumes group enables you to simplify the deployment process for SAP HANA while also benefitting from increased storage performance and lowest possible latency by applying logic to select optimal volume locations and storage endpoints as well as setting per-volume QoS values to meet SAP HANA performance KPIs.
+Application volumes group enables you to simplify the deployment process for SAP HANA while also benefitting from increased storage performance and lowest possible latency by applying logic to select optimal volume locations and storage endpoints as well as setting per volume QoS values to meet SAP HANA performance KPIs.

 Azure NetApp Files application volume group for SAP HANA allows you to focus on your application demands instead of managing technical settings such as individual QoS or sizes for volumes.